HomeBlog Home

 6. Con: Stricter Regulations

-Historic homes are landmarks, and when found in a designated historic district, homeowners are expected to follow strict regulations.
 In North Carolina, the Historic Preservation Ordinance safeguards the property's heritage and preserves districts and landmarks important to culture and history.
+Any exterior modifications, including paint colors or replacing windows, typically require approval from a local Historic District Commission or architectural review board.

 Unfortunately, these strict regulations limit property owners' rights in the name of preservation and rehabilitation.
 Most historic districts require building and alteration restrictions on the property, meaning significant changes to the historic home can not be made.